HackYourFuture/study/databases/sql/normalization.md

 In real life, you actually need to

 - DROP column Contact.
-- ADD column Phone with the type int.
+- ADD column Phone with the type varchar(N), choose N wisely.
 - ADD column Email with the type varchar(50).

 #### 2NF